Rage tells you what your boundaries are. It shows you what you’re no longer willing to abide by.

 It stops you from becoming a little bit vanilla in your communications; nice, inoffensive, forgettable.

 But of course, in order to take this path, you have to overcome the fear of people disagreeing with you or verbally attacking you.
 In other words, you have to overcome your visibility blocks and fears.
-(That’s the work we do with our students inside the School of Visibility.
+(That’s the work we do with our Women Speaking Up students.
 Find out more about studying with us here.)

 2. You choose to stay silent.